risuorg/risu/doc/README.md

     - $RC_OKAY -- success
     - $RC_FAILED -- failure
     - $RC_SKIPPED -- skipped

+- Plugin output should we written to STDERR, for example with:

+    ~~~
+    echo "This test has failed" >&2
+    ~~~

+    - Additionally strings that would be interesting to 'translate', should be preceded by $ like:

+        ~~~
+        echo $"This test has failed" >&2
+        ~~~
+    - In the same way that for python scripts using i18n you'll be using `_("string")`
+    - This will allow `extractpot.sh` to use bash to dump strings in bash scripts that could be later translated with `poedit`.

 A test may make use of the following standard environment variables: